Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 - [`camerakit-sample-custom-input`](./camerakit-sample-custom-input) demonstrates how to setup a custom input to the Camera Kit's processing pipeline.
 - [`camerakit-sample-simple`](./camerakit-sample-simple) demonstrates how to setup a simple, Camera Kit powered, camera capture flow via the standalone, batteries-included `CameraActivity`.
 - [`camerakit-sample-dynamic`](./camerakit-sample-dynamic) demonstrates how to dynamically load Camera Kit SDK as a dynamic feature module (DFM) as well as a standalone apk.
+- [`camerakit-sample-custom-carousel`](./camerakit-sample-custom-carousel) demonstrates how to provide your own carousel and preview screen to Camera Kit.

 ### Configuration